criccobelli/dat129_ccac/README.md

 # dat129_ccac

-Chelsea's Git Repository for Python 2 class at CCAC.
+Chelsea's Git Repository for Python 2 classwork at CCAC.